PR Charms for Charity

-It’s always been important for me to give back, which is why I’m excited to share that a portion of sales from these island charms will be donated to HJR Reefscaping, a group of marine scientists who are treating sick corals in the waters around Puerto Rico, Vieques, and Culebra.
+It’s exciting to share that a portion of sales from these island charms will be donated to HJR Reefscaping, a group of marine scientists who are treating sick corals in the waters around Puerto Rico, Vieques, and Culebra.

 Corals are essential to protecting the beaches and for a healthy coastal ecosystem, so when I heard about this project I was eager to get on board!
 Since my family and I love spending time at the beach, snorkeling the beautiful reefs, and surfing when we can, I was also curious to learn a little more about these sick corals and the treatments that the team at HJR Reefscaping use.
 I got a chance to ask these questions to Hector Ruiz, Ph.D. in Marine Biology and Executive Director of HJR Reefscaping, and here’s what he had to say: